THE GLOBAL FUND AND COVID-19

 As one part of U.S. response to COVID-19, global response experts, working with the USGLC, have assembled a $12 billion proposal for Congress to respond to COVID-19 around the world.

 REPURPOSING GRANTS TO FUND IMMEDIATE COVID-19 NEEDS

-To date, 84 countries and six multi-country programs are using Global Fund resources from grant savings to fight COVID-19.
+To date, 96 countries and nine multi-country programs are using Global Fund resources to fight COVID-19.